Anish87/anish87.github.io/Signals/Function.SqSignalBase.ExistsThis.md

 # Description

-Check if a slot with a speciffic environment was bound to the signal.
+Check if a slot with a specific environment was bound to the signal.

 # Specifications